TITLE: UTILITY EQUIPMENT OPERATOR

 I know that Arch Coal strives to be a good neighbor.
 Coal-Mac is very involved in the community.
 If there is a flood or some other kind of need, we show up to lend a hand.
 One example is the homecoming in Delbarton each year.
 Coal-Mac sends us down to spray all the streets beforehand, so the town will be clean and inviting.
 It feels good to work for a company who truly cares about citizenship and doing the right thing.

-BEYOND 9 TO 5: My wife and I have a son and a daughter.
+AFTER HOURS: My wife and I have a son and a daughter.
 I volunteer as a high school football coach and enjoy riding ATVs and fishing.